Rikenunes8/feup-asso-HouseOfThings/docs/architectural-overview.md

 Our system follows a client-server architecture, where a cross-platform frontend application communicates with a backend via REST API.

 The frontend is implemented in React Native, since it is a cross-platform framework tailored for a mobile experience and we expect most of our users to interact with our system with their phone.
-The separation of the frontend from the backend also permits implementing other kinds of frontends in the future, such as a Discord bot that interacts with the server.
+The separation of the frontend from the backend also permits implementing other kinds of frontends in the future, such as a Discord bot that directly interacts with the server endpoints, or an alternative application using different technologies, such as a native desktop application or a website.

 The server is implemented in Python's Flask framework, since it is a lightweight framework that we can easily extend according to our needs.
 Namely, it allows us to more easily use a non-relational database, which would have been harder to do with other frameworks, such as Django.
 This server follows the model-view-controller architectural pattern, where the views are REST API endpoints, the models represent database entities and the controllers manage the logic of the application and interaction with the devices.
 We found this architectural pattern natural given that the server is web-based, allowing us to separate the logic of the application from the requests and responses, as well as the stored data.

 The server communicates with the devices via MQTT, which is a lightweight messaging protocol that is well-suited for IoT applications.
 The devices may be physical or virtual.
 In the case of virtual devices, they are simple programs implemented in Python with a UI in pygame, given that their main purpose is to test the application.

-For the database, we chose MongoDB, given that we anticipate that the data stored for different IoT devices and the rules users can create will be very heterogeneous.
+For the database, we chose MongoDB, given that we anticipate that the data stored for different IoT devices and the rules users can create will be very heterogeneous and must be capable to adapt to multiple different protocols and types of devices.

-In general, we can consider our architecture layered, with a frontend layer that depends on the backend layer, which in turn depends on the database and broker.
-The backend layer can be further subdivided into an API view layer, which depends on a controller layer, which in turn depends on a model layer, which finally depends on a database connection layer.
+In general, we can consider our architecture layered, with a frontend layer that depends on the server layer, which in turn depends on the database and broker/devices.
+The server layer can be further subdivided into an API view layer, which depends on a controller layer, which in turn depends on a model layer, which finally depends on a database connection layer to abstract the database connection.

-We chose to implement our backend with an Object Oriented architecture, in order to facilitate the separation of concerns and the reuse of code.
-On the other hand, we did not chose that approach for the frontend, since the best practices of React Native suggest not using that approach (using Function Components rather than Class Components).
+We chose to implement our server with an Object Oriented architecture, in order to facilitate the separation of concerns, the reuse of code, and data abstraction.
+On the other hand, we did not choose that approach for the frontend, since the best practices of React Native suggest not using that approach (it is suggested the use of Function Components rather than Class Components).

 ## Component Diagram